Ifeanyi-omeck/Ifeanyi-omeck/README.md

 <br>
 🔭 I’m currently working on a NLP project for language translation.

-🤔 I am interested in Data Analytics, Computer Vision, Natural language processing and Machine learning.
+🤔 I am interested in Data Analytics, Computer Vision, Natural language processing and Machine learning.<br>

+👯 One of my favorite quotes is to 'dare to win!.

 <!--
 **Ifeanyi-omeck/Ifeanyi-omeck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.